Back

 Second Quarter and First Half 2016 Results

 “This was another strong quarter for ICF.
 Revenues increased by 5.7 percent, driven by strong growth in our federal government business and supported by solid year-on-year growth in revenues from commercial clients,” said ICF International Chairman and Chief Executive Officer Sudhakar Kesavan.
 “First half results have caused us to now expect full year 2016 revenues to be at the high end of our guidance range.
-We are maintaining our GAAP earnings per share range, inclusive of year-to-date special charges.
+We are maintaining our GAAP earnings per share range, which includes year-to-date special charges.

 “Our federal government revenues grew by 8.4 percent year-on-year, and each of our related markets, broadly defined as Energy, Health, and Safety & Security, showed gains over the prior year.
 Our commercial business performed as expected in the second quarter, with energy markets experiencing robust 8.9 percent year-on-year growth and 6.5 percent sequential growth, and digital marketing services posting another quarter of sequential growth.